11. Soil P Dynamics

 is the exponent of stable pool, with a default value of 0.26.

-is the size of the stable pool (mmol kg–1).
+is the size of the stable pool (mmol kg–1), as calculated in Equation 11.9.

 P surplus is simply calculated as the difference between P input and crop P uptake: